Plymouth Corporation Tramways

 Plymouth Corporation Tramways Inspectors Cap

-Plymouth Corporation Inspector's cap.
+Plymouth Corporation inspector's cap.
 It is unclear whether this particular pattern was used in the tramway era or later.
 Author's Collection.